Owner and Founder, Yoga Heights

 Mariela Gomez took her first yoga class in 2001 as a way to change up her gym routine and had such a great first savasana she’s never stopped.
 In 2011 she became a certified kids yoga teacher.
 Plans went on hold as she soon found out she was expecting!
 In 2014 she became a Lil Yoga Baby instructor, under the mentorship of Pleasance Silicki at Lil Omm yoga.
 Her daughter brings such joy, fun, energy and love to her life and she wants to share that experience and playfulness with her students, helping them disconnect from their everyday stresses and connect positively with their children and families.

-Liz has been practicing yoga since June of 2005.
+Liz has been practicing yoga since June of 2005 and Pilates since 2010.
 It has helped teach her how to create space and cultivate compassion for herself and others.
-Although she loves to practice, yoga is more than Asana to her.
-She has been teaching for over 4 years but will always be a student of yoga.
-She is an active volunteer in the D.C. community; especially through N Street Village.
-Liz received her 200 hour RYT in February 2011 from Flow Yoga Center in DC and has completed numerous supplementary workshop hours including teacher training with Seane Corn.
-She draws on three main styles in her classes, Ashtanga, Prana Flow and Jivamukti.
-Expect a dynamic Vinyasa based class with a focus on breath, bandhas and tapas.
+Although she loves to practice, yoga is more than physical shapes to her.
+She is trained and has found her home in Vipassana meditation.
+She has been teaching yoga for over 7 years and Pilates for 3.
+Liz received her 200 hour RYT in February 2011 from Flow Yoga Center in DC and will complete her 300 hour RYT with Jules Mitchell in 2018.
+She is mat and reformer Pilates certified as well.
+She draws on her knowledge of functional movement biomechanics, Ashtanga, Pilates and Prana Flow for her classes.
+She is also an active volunteer in the D.C. community; especially through N Street Village and loves to travel.

 Olimpia Lee (350-RYPT) is an Interdisciplinary Yoga Instructor certified through the Nosara Yoga Institute.
 Olimpia keeps her classes playful & inspirational while encouraging students to find strength & grace through a mix of challenging, empowering & therapeutic practices, including meditation, pranayama, asanas, mantra, yoga nidra, patience, perseverance, gratitude & trust.
 While she loves working with a wide variety of groups, as a labor assistant, birth doula & women’s health educator, Olimpia’s passion lies in promoting women’s wellness by providing education on accessible & empowering approaches to holistic healing, living, birthing & being.
 She translates her deep respect for the feminine processes of life into her yoga classes through the inclusion of nurturing hands-on posture assistance, creative visualizations & the intention to allow each student the space to listen to their own needs & inquire into their own experience with courage & compassion.